rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/_index.md

 <br/>
 However, Rancher also provides [local authentication]({{< baseurl >}}/rancher/v2.x/en/admin-settings/authentication/local/).

 In most cases, you should use an external authentication service over local authentication, as external authentication allows user management from a central location.
-However, you may want a few local authentication users for managing Rancher under rare circumstances, such as if Active Directory is down.
+However, you may want a few local authentication users for managing Rancher under rare circumstances, such as if your external authentication provider is unavailable or undergoing maintenance.

 ## Users and Groups